csteel/ansible-role-ensure_dirs/README.md

     ensure_dirs_on_remote []
     ensure_dirs_on_local []

-The dependant role should create corresponding dictionary variables for one or both of the above variables.
+The dependent role should create corresponding dictionary variables for one or both of the above variables.
 Generally these would be created in that roles **defaults** and/or **vars** directory.

-For example, if you use the dependant roles default/main.yml you would describe the directories.
+For example, if you use the dependent roles default/main.yml you would describe the directories.
 In the example below the remote dictionary is called  **another_roles_remote_directories_description**.
 In **another_roles_remote_directories_description** you can describe as many directories as desired.

 At minimum each directory description must include a **name** and a **path**.
 If it is not specified, the **state** will be set to **directory**.
 Valid options for **state** are **"directory"** to ensure for the creation of a directory, or **"absent"** to ensure for the removal of a directory.
 See [Ansible - file - Sets attributes of files](http://docs.ansible.com/ansible/file_module.html) for all possible options.

 In our example **remote_directory_one** serves as a placeholder for our directory and **directory** the name and relative path of the directory.
-The placeholed **remote_directory_two** describes a directory using all the options currently supported for this role.
+The place holder **remote_directory_two** describes a directory using all the options currently supported for this role.

     # file: roles/dependant_role/defaults/main.yml
     #